 - Pressure cook the lentils with 1 tbsp of the oil, 1 tsp of the salt and 3 cups of water.
 Allow to cook until softened.
 (The chana dal should be cooked but not mashed.)
 This will take about 15 minutes.

-- In a separate medium pan heat the remaining tbsp oil gently.
+- In a separate smaller pan or wok heat the remaining tbsp oil over a medium flame.
 Add the cumin seeds, whole spices and chilli flakes and allow to gently sizzle for 20-30 secs.

-- Add the turmeric and Garam masala and mix well.
+- Add the turmeric, chilli powder and garam masala and mix well.

 - Now garnish with coriander and serve.